miahuhh/Node2Node-IST256/README.md

 - About (about.html)
 - Contact (contact.html)
 - Sign Up (signup.html)
-- Shipping & Billing (shipping.html
--

 ## Setup Instructions
 1. Clone the repository
-2. Install Mongoose
-3. Run mongod
-4. Open index.html in a web browser
+2. Open index.html in a web browser